ldesousa/geopython-workshop/web/docs/index.md

 # look for URL+Token and Copy/Paste in browser
 ```

-## Installation Failures
+## Installation Issues

-Still installation failures or no Docker installed?
-With some limits you may follow most of the workshop via a remote "Binder" instance.
+Docker installed but problems installing/running the workshop?
+Below some tips:

+### Download Problems

+Although `curl` may be on your system it may have problems with SSL (one user noted using OSGeo4W).
+In that case you can copy/paste the download URL in your browser and download from there.

+### File/Drive Sharing

+The workshop setup involves Docker Volume Mounting.
+For Mac OS and Windows installs be sure to **enable File/Drive Sharing** for the directory where you unzipped the workshop.
+Go to the `Preferences/Settings | File Sharing...`  menu and make settings accordingly.

+### Running in VirtualBox

+You may also run a VirtualBox VM with preferably Ubuntu, install Docker there and run the workshop.
+Even better if
+you use [Vagrant](https://www.vagrantup.com) to provision/manage your VM.
+You could even unpack the .zip file
+on your local machine and mount it within the VM, start the workshop there.

+In any case, in order to access the services from your local machine, you need to do port mapping from
+ports within the VM to your local machine in order to access the workshop from your local browser.
+The following ports need to be mapped from the VirtualBox VM to your local system:
+ **8888 (Jupyter)**, **5000 (pygeoapi)** and **8001 (pycsw)**

+### Cannot Access URL

+The workshop should run on http://127.0.0.1:8888?token=<token> but in some cases this may not work.
+In that case you could also try http://0.0.0.0:8888?token=<token>.

+## No Docker Installed?

+If you somehow were not able to install Docker:
+there is a Cloud version of the Jupyter-Notebook-part of the workshop via "Jupyter Binder".

-As a last resort and with some limits (e.g. no local geo-services, no data publication),
+With some limits (e.g. no local geo-services, no data publication),
-you may follow most of the workshop using a remote Docker instance within your browser via "Jupyter Binder".
+you may follow most of the workshop using a remote Docker instance within your
+browser via "Jupyter Binder".
 Click on the button below
 to launch the Workshop Binder Instance.
-Be patient for the startup.
+Startup takes a while, be patient...

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/geopython/geopython-workshop/master?filepath=workshop%2Fjupyter%2Fcontent%2Fnotebooks%2F01-introduction.ipynb)

+Additional notes for Binder session:

+* session timeout is about 10 mins, if that happens, refreshing the page will not help, you need to start a new session using the button above

 ## Support